Quick Answer: Best Garage Sauna

 Prepare a level, moisture-resistant base: Most garage slabs work fine, but interlocking floor mats or a waterproof underlay protect from condensation and improve footing.

 Plan electrical work early: Hire a licensed electrician for wiring, especially if your sauna requires a 240V circuit.
 Keep outlets, cords, and breakers rated for sauna-specific loads.
+Most Clearlight Sanctuary and Premier models plug into a standard 120V outlet, which is a significant advantage in garage installs.

 Seal nearby surfaces: Use vapor barriers or silicone caulk around baseboards and walls to prevent steam or humidity from seeping into drywall or insulation.